Quantum control in foundational experiments: Abstract

 \section{Abstract}

 We describe a new class of experiments designed to probe the foundations of quantum mechanics.
 Using quantum controlling devices, we show how to attain a freedom in temporal ordering of the control and detection of various phenomena.
 We consider wave-particle duality in the context of quantum-controlled and the entanglement-assisted delayed-choice experiments.
-In the absence of superluminal communication, realism (defined as a property of photons being either particles or waves, but not both) is incompatible with determinism in a broad class of hidden-variable theories.
-We further show that, contrary to the standard Bohr complementarity, the complementary properties can be measured in a single experiment, provided that a component of the apparatus is a quantum object in a state of superposition.
-We discuss several recent experiments and indicate future applications.
+Then we discuss a quantum-controlled CHSH experiment and measurement of photon's transversal position and momentum in a single set-up.